 Purchase a basic license of Lightroom and Photoshop to edit the portraits before printing for clients.

 Professional Photography Business Website ($200 – $1000)

 While Facebook and Instagram can help you spread the word, getting clients require having a proper website that showcases your work.

 To create a website, you need a domain name and web hosting.
 Domain names (for example: myphotography.com) represent your presence, and web hosting is where all your data will be saved.

 Next, you need to choose a beautiful website design.
 Thankfully, WordPress has tons of template options.
 We have created a list of 57 best free WordPress themes for photographers that you should definitely check.

 There are thousands of WordPress plugins available to help you build a robust website.
 Plugins allow you to showcase your work, add billing, create invoices, and more.

-Although there’s a slight bias, we highly recommend that you choose Envira Gallery WordPress plugin.
-It has over 25 addons which can fulfill all the requirements of your business website for it’s styling and infrastructure.
+Although there’s a slight bias, we highly recommend that you choose Envira Gallery.
+It has over 25 addons which can fulfill all the requirements of your business website for its styling and infrastructure.

 Envira adds a fully responsive WordPress gallery to your website which is not only flexible, but full of features to give your website a feel of a pro photography business.

 That’s all.
-We hope this article helped you learn how much does it cost to start a photography business, so you can plan accordingly.
-You may also want to check 9 best photo editing software for photographers.
+We hope this article helped you learn how much it costs to start a photography business, so you can plan accordingly.
+You may also want to check out the 17 best photo editing software for photographers.